-For the 2021 financial year, both the Audit and Risk Committee and the Board reviewed the Company's Risk Management Framework, Risk Management Policy and Risk Appetite Statement (together the Risk Framework).
-No changes to the Risk Framework were required as a result of this review.
-Following this review, the Board is satisfied that Management have developed and implemented a sound system of risk management.
+For the 2022 financial year, both the Audit and Risk Committee and the Board reviewed the Company's Risk Management Framework, Risk Management Policy and Risk Appetite Statement (together the Risk Framework).
+The Risk Framework was updated to align to the Company's purpose and strategy, and to incorporate elements regarding information and cyber security.